icare-ist412/iCare/README.txt

     More specifically, in the performAuth() method.

 Jake
  - Modified the level of access to member fields of Treatment, Hospital, and Address classes.
    Member fields were changed from the default "package / protected" State to "private".
+ - Broke up long ActionEvent methods into smaller, more accessible, chunks that can be re-used to manipulate the data similarly for other ActionEvents.

 Dmitry
  -